 Those with bipolar disorder may be affected

 One marked exception to this general conclusion does exist.
-Researchers have found that bipolar disorder may be affected by changes in the lunar cycle.
+Researchers have found that those with bipolar disorder may be affected by changes in the lunar cycle.
 Specifically, a

 The study showed that the circadian pacemaker (a small group of nerves) in these individuals became synchronized with lunar patterns.
 This caused changes in their sleep that then triggered a shift from depression symptoms to mania symptoms.